mauriciocramos/HAR-ADL/README.md

 if(!file.exists(destfile)) { download.file(url, destfile) }
 ```

 The zip file `Dataset.zip` contains a subdirectory structure and multiple files that the `run_analysis.R` script needs to dealth with.
-The following command displays the exaclty files the project need to either understand or process:
+The following command displays the necessary files:

 ``` r
 unzip(zipfile = "Dataset.zip", list = TRUE)[c(1:5,16:19,30:32),1]